Ekkehard-Schulze/indoor-climate-logger/README.md

 whereas the others are semiconductor sensors.

+Notes
+-------

+1.)
+MS-Z19 carbon dioxide is onyly supported on microvontrollers running Circuit Python

+2.)
+On MS-Windows PCs only I2C-Sernsors are spported.
+ADT720 fails due to a driver bug.

+3.)
+On a Raspberry Pi kernel 1Wire and Blinka I2C are supported.

+4.)
+The script either logs temperature measurements with Python's timer or RTC,
+    or with a DS3231 I2C precision clock.
+On WiFi enabled microcontroller, NTP is also supported

+5.)
 The script writes a tab separated value formated text file with

 ISO 8601 date and time.
 This format is compatible with python's pandas

 and plotly packages as well as with spreadsheet processing.

-The script either logs temperature measurements with its own timer.

-Notes
--------

-1.)
+6.)
+The script server for generating statistics and interavtive data exloration using plotly.